 Since I’ll be staying close to home this year, I’m rounding up my favorite fall destinations in California!
 From apple picking to leaf peeping and yes, even some spooky tarantulas, here’s where to go to experience fall in California, and everything you need to know about when to plan your trip for maximum autumn vibes!

 Planning to explore more of California?
-Take a look at some of our other posts to help you plan your trip:
+Take a look at some of our other posts to help you plan your trip, browse them all:

 - 10-day Pacific Coast Highway Itinerary and also The Best Stops on Highway One